Organisation

 You have:

-• essential: a university degree on culture or cultural management;
+- essential: a university degree on culture, cultural management, or linked to democracy

-• a keen interest in local cultural policies;
+- a keen interest in local cultural policies and strengthening democratic resilience

-• basic knowledge and interest about cultural trends in the European Union;
+- basic knowledge and interest about cultural trends and about protecting democracy in the European Union

-• basic knowledge about cultural policies in the EU, the EU institutions and the role of local authorities;
+- basic knowledge about cultural policies and policies linked to democracy in the EU, the EU institutions and the role of local authorities

 You are: